HudaFawzi/hudafawzi.github.io/README.md

 - 📥 Download or read online, if available
 - 💡 Elegant UI using Material Design 3 and Jetpack Compose
 - 📤 Share books with others
+- 🏪 Offline cache with Room + Hilt:
+  - Stores previously viewed books in a local database for offline reading and faster loading
+- 🛠 Hilt for dependency injection, making code more scalable and testable

 ---